 Expand a local file-name into an absolute path.
 The absolute path is canonised: references to . and . . are deleted.
 This predicate ensures that expanding a file-name it returns the same absolute path regardless of how the file is addressed.
 SWI-Prolog uses absolute file names to register source files independent of the current working directory.
+See also absolute_file_name/3.
 See also absolute_file_name/3 and expand_file_name/2.

-absolute_file_name(+Spec, +Options, -Absolute)
+absolute_file_name(+Spec, -Absolute, +Options)